joergviola/applate/docs/REST.md

 api.update(type, id, item)
 ````

+Only attributes mentioned in the `item` are updated.
 Please note that you are allowed to change the id
 of an item using this verb.

 ## Delete